Just5KY/homey/README.md

 This will allow homey to view and control containers on the host machine.
 It's safe to ignore `HOMEY_API_DOCKER_USER_ID` and `GROUP_ID`.

 ### Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
+Weight is reduced from ~1mb to ~3kb.
+3D eyecandy, service links, and bookmarks are disabled.
+If you'd like to run homey in minimal mode and are not running in Docker, work with the local config file: `/public/config/config.yml`.
+If you're running in Docker, edit the config file in homey's Docker volume as usual.

-All features besides service links and bookmarks are disabled, along with 3D eyecandy.
-This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.
+This option can be toggled using the settings menu or the `minimal_mode` flag.

-*Note: Once switched on, minimal mode can only be disabled by editing `config.yml`.
-Writing config to disk is API functionality.*
+*Note: Once switched on, minimal mode can only be disabled by editing `config.yml`.*

 ### Icons
 Homey looks for service icons in <docker_volume>/icons and /public/data/icons.
 Icons can also be uploaded via GUI in the settings menu. **Currently only PNG is supported.**